The Nidderdale Classic - MTB Route

 Over the dam, a left up the cobbles and then right and back on yourself puts you on a slightly grassy track up the hillside.
 Follow this track for a few miles and after stream crossings followed by very steep climbs, you will come to a gate just before a shooting lodge.

 Turn left before the gate and ride up to another track running parallel to the first.
-Go through the gate here and continue along the track for what will total around 4 miles.
-At the end of the first gradual climb you will enjoy the highest point of the ride and stunning views behind you over the reservoirs and behind them Great Whernside and to the right, Little Whernside with its distinctive flat top.
+Go through the gate here and continue along the track for what will total around four miles.
+At the end of the first gradual climb you will enjoy the highest point of the ride and stunning views behind you over the reservoirs and behind them the immense hills of Great Whernside and to the right, Little Whernside with its distinctive flat top.

 Part 3 – Back to Base